DougGregor/swift-evolution/proposals/NNNN-init-accessors.md

 }
 ```

-If the accessor only uses `newValue`, the signature is not required.
+If the accessor uses the default parameter name `newValue` and neither initializes nor accesses any stored property, the signature is not required.

 Init accessors can subsume the initialization of a set of stored properties.
 Subsumed stored properties are specified through the `initializes:` clause of the accessor signature.
-The body of an `init` accessor is required to initialize the subsumed stored properties on all paths.
+The body of an `init` accessor is required to initialize the subsumed stored properties on all control flow paths.

 Init accessors can also require a set of stored properties to already be initialized when the body is evaluated, which are specified through the `accesses:` cause of the signature.
-These stored properties can be accessed in the accessor body; no other properties or methods on `self` are available inside the accessor body.
+These stored properties can be accessed in the accessor body; no other properties or methods on `self` are available inside the accessor body, nor is `self` available as a whole object (i.e., to call methods on it).

 ### Definite initialization of properties on `self`